In Exercises 5–12, determine whether the given procedure results ... | Channels for Pearson+

 Binomial Distribution

-A binomial distribution is a probability distribution that describes the number of successes in a fixed number of independent Bernoulli trials, each with the same probability of success.
-It is characterized by two parameters: the number of trials (n) and the probability of success (p).
-For a distribution to be binomial, it must meet four criteria: a fixed number of trials, two possible outcomes (success or failure), independence of trials, and a constant probability of success.
+A binomial distribution models the number of successes in a fixed number of independent trials, each with the same probability of success.
+It requires two outcomes (success or failure), a fixed number of trials, and constant probability across trials.
+For example, flipping a coin multiple times and counting the number of heads is a classic binomial scenario.

 Recommended video: